BBVA/gitsec/README.rst

 Server Configuration
 ~~~~~~~~~~~~~~~~~~~~

-Server is configure with environment variables only.
+Server is configured with environment variables only.
 This is a list of
 variables you can customize to fit your needs.